dromara/website/docs/en-us/soul/user-dubbo.md

          # adminUrl: 'ip + port' of your soul-admin project, pls note 'http://' is necessary.
          # contextPath: your project's route prefix through soul gateway, such as /order ，/product etc，gateway will route based on it.
-         # appName：your project name,the default value is`spring.application.name`.
+         # appName：your project name,default value is the application name in dubbo config.
   ```

    * spring

-     * add these dependencies ：
+     * Add these dependencies ：

      ```xml
        <dependency>